caleale90/challenge/README.md

 `GET /recommend` to get movies recommended for a user.

-It starts from the `ratings` table, takes genres of movies rated with 4 or 5 by a user.
+It starts from the `ratings` table, taking genres of movies rated with 4 or 5 by a user.
-Then it selects movies of those genres and finally removes from the obtained set movies already rated.
+Then it selects movies of those genres from `movies` table and finally removes from the obtained set movies already rated.

 ##### Examples